JordiNakahara/EECS-2311-Group-Project/Resources/ITR2README.md

 ## For this iteration we have decided to implement the following small user stories
 1. Save and read user profile from MySQL database (Jordi Nakahara 5 days)
 2. Read exercise data from database (Jordi Nakahara 2 days)
-3. A workout start GUI (Harrish Elango -Harjot Assisted with this 5 days)
+3. A workout start GUI (Harrish Elango - 5 days) (Harjot worked on this as was confused on duties)
 4. A workout GUI (Gaurav Moturi and Harjot Thandi 5 days)
 5. A timer for the exercise (Zinah Al-Loos 3 days